Rare event simulation for processes generated via stochastic fixed point equations: Introduction

-where $\{ (A_n,B_n,D_n): n \in \pintegers \}$ is an i.i.d.\ sequence having the same law as $(A,B,D)$.
-Then $\{ V_n \}$ is a Harris recurrent Markov chain, and hence it returns with probability one to any set ${\cal C}$ intersecting the support of its stationary measure.
-Thus we may study $\{ V_n \}$ over the excursions from a set ${\cal C}$.
-It is important to observe that in many applications, such as with perpetuities, the mathematical process under study is usually obtained through the {\it backward} iterates of the given SFPE (as described \shortciteN{GL86} or \shortciteN{JCAV11}, Section 2.1).
-In particular, the linear recursion $f(v) = Av + B$ induces the backward recursive sequence or {\it perpetuity sequence}
+where $\{ (A_n,B_n,D_n)\dvtx n \in\pintegers\}$ is an i.i.d. sequence with the same law as $(A,B,D)$.
+It is important to observe that in many applications, the mathematical process under study is obtained through the \textit{backward} iterates of the given SFPE [as described by \citet{GL86} or \citet{JCAV11}, Section~2.1].
+For example, the linear recursion $f(v) = Av + B$ induces the backward recursive sequence or \textit{perpetuity sequence}

-However, $\{ Z_n \}$ is not Markovian, and it is much less natural to simulate the sequence $\{ Z_n \}$ as compared with the forward sequence $\{ V_n \}$.
-Thus, a central aspect of our approach is the {\it conversion} of the given perpetuity sequence, via its SFPE, into a forward recursive sequence which we then simulate.
-We note that the ruin problem with investments is similar, where again the underlying process is typically described via a backward sequence.
+However, since $\{ Z_n \}$ is not Markovian, it is less natural to simulate $\{ Z_n \}$ than the corresponding forward sequence $\{ V_n \}$.
+Thus, a central aspect of our approach is the \textit{conversion} of the given perpetuity sequence, via its SFPE, into a forward recursive sequence which we then simulate.
+Because $\{ V_n \}$ is Markovian, we can then study this process over excursions emanating from, and then returning to, a given set ${\mathcal C} \subset{\mathbb R}$.

-We remark that another importance sampling algorithm, specifically for perpetuities with positive $B_i$'s, was recently proposed in \shortciteN{JBHLBZ11}.
-Their approach is considerably different from ours, as they analyze \eqref{eq0.8} directly, and thus their methods do not generalize to the other processes studied in this paper, such as the ruin problem with investments or further processes governed by Letac's Model E. Moreover, in the context of perpetuity sequences, their methods yield quite different results compared with ours; see the discussion in Section 4 below.
-In another direction, although distinct from the main focus of this paper, there is also an interesting connection of our work to the problem of simulating the stationary distribution of perpetuities, which has received some recent attention in the literature ({\it cf.} \shortciteN{JAFMLH2010} or \shortciteN{LDOF2010}).

-We conclude this introduction with a brief discussion of our results and some of the main contributions of this article.
-Section 2 is devoted to a description of our main results.
-Utilizing a dual change of measure over a random time interval and the forward recursive sequence $\left\{V_n\right\}$ generated by the given SFPE, we obtain an algorithm which, based on our main theorems, is: (i) consistent; (ii) asymptotically efficient in the sense that it has bounded relative error; and (iii) optimal among a wide class of possible importance sampling algorithms.

-In Section 3, we provide a proof of consistency and asymptotic efficiency for our algorithm.
-The proof of consistency requires that we relate ${\bf P} \left( V>u \right)$ to the number of exceedances of $\{V_n\}$ over a cycle which emanates from a given set ${\cal C} \subset \reals$ and terminates upon the return to ${\cal C}$.
-The representation formula we obtain involves an embedding of the given Markov chain into a Markov additive process and uses aspects of Markov renewal theory.